rwilcox/my-learnings-docs/learning_kubernetes.md

 ### Operations with Kubectl
+    $ kubectl cluster-info # <-- information about the current default cluster / is a good configuration check
     $ kubectl get services # <-- gets the services aka the routing rules
     $ kubectl get pods     # <-- gets the deployed pods and information about them (for the services)
     $ kubectl logs $PODNAME # <-- logs from the thing

+### Multiple clusters with kubectl

+Q: What cluster is my default?

+A: `kubectl config view | grep current-context` will get you close / to the next part of the YAML to read

 ### neat tips